donsiou/davidson-kubernetes-workshop/README.md

 - In the **Workspace Name** field, enter : formation-{YOU-LAST-NAME-LOWERCASE}  (Ex: formation-el-khayali)
 - Keep other checkbox as they are
 - Hit create Workspace, and wait for workspace creation
-- Click on **coder-server** to open the IDE that will be used for our training
+- Click on **workshop** to open the IDE that will be used for our training

 ### Local Setup